 What is an Ellipsometer?
 An Introduction to Ellipsometry

-Ellipsometry is an optical probing technique often used to measure thin films.
-Ellipsometers measure the change in polarized light after interacting with a sample to determine various physics and optical properties including film thickness, roughness and conductivity.
+Ellipsometry is an optical technique that can be used to measure the thickness and optical properties of thin films.
+An ellipsometer measures the change in the polarization state of light after interacting with a sample.
+This helps determine sample properties (including film thickness, roughness and extinction/absorbance coefficients) at each wavelength of interest.

 Ellipsometers Measure Elliptically Polarized Light

-When we talk about the polarization of light, we are referring to the direction in which the electric field is oscillating.
-In naturally occurring light, this orientation is random - but in polarized light sources, this orientation is controlled.
+When we refer to the polarization state of light, we are referring to the direction in which the electric field is oscillating.
+In naturally occurring light (sunlight, etc), this orientation is random - but in polarized light sources, this orientation is controlled.

-Polarized light can be split into two components: the components which are parallel and normal to the plane of incidence, referred to as p-polarized and s-polarized respectively.
+Polarized light can be resolved into two components: one which is parallel (p-polarization) and one which is normal to the plane of incidence (s-polarization.
 Here, we define the plane of incidence the plane containing both the beam path and the surface normal.

-The synchronization of the p- and s-components determine the polarization of light:
+The relative phases and amplitudes of the p- and s-components determine the polarization state of light:

-• If the p- and s-components are out of phase by another arbitrary amount, then the light is elliptically polarized.
+- If the p- and s-components are out of phase by another arbitrary amount, or their amplitudes are completely different, then the light is elliptically polarized.

 How Does An Ellipsometer Work?

 The new polarization state of this reflected light is measured by an analyzer, before this signal is detected with a detector.
-These measurements are taken at multiple different angles to accurately measure amplitude difference and phase shift.
+These measurements can be taken at multiple different angles of incidence to enable more accurate measurement of the amplitude difference and phase shifts at each incident wavelength.

-• Measure phase shift and amplitude change at various angles
+- Measure phase shift and amplitude change induced by a thin film at various angles of incidence

-• Pick your model which relates change in polarization components to physical quantities (such as layer thickness or refractive indexes)
+- Pick a model that accurately represents your sample and which relates change in polarization states to physical quantities (such as layer thickness or refractive indexes).
+One such example might be a thin film supported on a semi-infinite substrate.

 Spectroscopic ellipsometry works best for samples that consist of discrete, well defined layers that are optically homogenous and isotropic.
-Multiangle or immersion ellipsometry can be used to look at inhomogeneous or rough samples.
-The samples also need to be somewhat specular to be well measured.
+Ideally, there should not be a lot of specular scattering due to roughness or inhomogeneities in the sample as this can affect subsequent measurements.
+Multiangle ellipsometry can be used to look at particularly inhomogeneous or rough samples.

 Example of Analysis of Ellipsometer Measurement: Thin film on a Substrate

 A great place to start with examining ellipsometer measurements is with the Fresnel equations.
-Using these, we can relate changes in polarization to physical qunatities.
-As an example, we will take a look at a very simple analysis of a thin film on a substrate.
+Using these, we can relate changes in polarization state to physical quantities, such as film thickness and optical coefficients.
+As an example, we will take a look at a simple analysis of a thin film on a substrate.

 The reflection coefficients for p-polarized and s-polarized light reflected at the boundary between materials with reflective indexes n1 and n2 can be represented by rp and rs respectively.